-Challenging the 4 of Cups: Pessimistic or Present?
+Challenging the 4 of Cups: Tuned Out or Tuned In?

 Preface: This article is one of several in our “Challenging” series.
 The purpose of these articles is to flip the script on cards that we usually view as difficult, providing a fresh and more positive perspective.
 If this type of exploration is of interest to you, then feel free to check out the other cards we’ve tackled: The Hierophant, The Devil, Judgement, 5 of Pentacles, 8 of Swords

-If ever there was a “bummer” card in the tarot - this would be it.
+If ever there was a “bummer” card in the tarot - this might be it!
 Anyone who works with tarot can probably relate to the deeply unsatisfying feeling that comes with drawing this one.
-I know I often describe cards in our “Challenging” series by the physical gestures or vocal expressions I make upon pulling them - but seriously, this is eye rolls and “ughs” every single time.
+I know I often describe cards in our “Challenging” series by the physical gestures or vocal expressions I make upon pulling them - but seriously, this is eye rolls and sighs every time.

-You’d think it would be difficult to write a full piece about this card because it’s just so damn uninspiring!
-The main character sits under a tree - seemingly over it, bored and full of indifference.
+Here we have an individual sitting under a tree, seemingly over it, bored and full of indifference.
 Their arms and legs are crossed, indicating they are likely rejecting or ignoring the offering in front of them.
 Woe is them!

-And seriously, if a disembodied hand descending from the heavens can’t rouse them - then what possibly could?
-For the average person, they would be ecstatic or possibly extremely disturbed.
-Either way - they’d have some kind of reaction!
+And seriously, if a disembodied hand descending from the heavens can’t rouse them, then what could?
+For the average person, they would be ecstatic (or maybe extremely disturbed).
+Either way, they’d have some kind of reaction!
 But not our protagonist in the 4 of Cups.
 Nope, they are simply too full of apathy to care…or are they?

-The 4 of Cups isn’t having it, but maybe we should question why.
+The 4 of Cups isn’t having it, but maybe we should stop to question why.
 There is an element of suffering evident in this scene because of course we suffer when we can’t see and feel the good around us.
 Of course we suffer when we cut ourselves off, close ourselves up and isolate ourselves.
-So, we have to follow this scene back to its origins and ask: What brought this individual to this specific spot, under this particular tree?
+So, we have to follow this scene back in time and ask: What brought this individual to this specific spot, under this particular tree?

 Buddha under the Bodhi tree from Wikimedia Commons

-Perhaps then there is something to learn here which we can apply to our understanding of the 4 of Cups.
-Maybe there is more wisdom in this position than we give credit.
+And it is along this train of thought that leads us to believe there is more happening in the 4 than what meets the eye.
+Maybe we too are being fooled by perception.
 There is so much messaging in our culture insisting we focus on the positive, look on the bright side, take the high road and get back on that horse!
-But sometimes we need to dwell on what sucks, we need to go into those deep dark places, we have to confront the shadow side of our experiences.
-When we deny the position in the 4 of Cups, we deny our wholeness and the lessons our discomfort can teach us.
-Sometimes those lessons are the actual gifts, rather than the shiny objects designed to distract us.
+But sometimes we need to dwell on what sucks, we need to go into those deep dark places and we have to confront the shadow side of our experiences.
+When we deny the position in the 4 of Cups, we deny our wholeness and the lessons that discomfort can teach us.
+Sometimes those lessons are the actual gifts, rather than the shiny objects designed to distract us (also known as Maya in Buddhism).

 And with that, maybe it’s just not as simple as saying “he refuses to take what’s being offered!
 Look at that glorious gift!
 Such a shame to look a gift horse in the mouth!

 Whether the figure here is being indignant or deliberately seeking their salvation can’t be known.
-But, I think it’s important to recognize the benefit of taking a 4 of Cups kind of stance at times, and allowing ourselves to go there without shame!
+But, we think it’s important to recognize the benefit of embodying that 4 of Cups energy from time to time.
 It’s ok to take a break.
 It’s ok to isolate.
 It’s ok to cross our arms at the world.
-When we afford ourselves this gift, we allow space and time for things to unfold.
+When we afford ourselves this gift, we also allow space and time for things to unfold.

 Moral of the story: If you pull this card, don’t feel badly about yourself or what’s to come.
 This, like the divine hand suggests, is a blessing.
 Maybe a blessing in disguise, but a blessing none the less.
-You may not recognize it at first, because it’s going to look like any other day - any ordinary thing, but that’s exactly where we find all of our miracles.
-Buddha found this thing under the Bodhi tree and we too have the opportunity to do the same when we get still, let go and just listen.
+You may not recognize it at first, because it’s going to look like any other day - any ordinary thing - but that’s exactly where we find all of our miracles.
+Buddha found this thing under the Bodhi tree and we too have the opportunity to do the same.
+In the Spirit of Morpheus letting Neo in on a very special trick:

 Previous